dustinson/d3cblog.github.io/_posts/2022-09-22-IndianFood.markdown

 We trekked towards his home.
 He spoke about the great care that goes into making these meals.
 Each ingredient and preparation method had a purpose.
 There were benefits to the taste, sure, but benefits for the body as well.
 Some ingredients help with your digestion while others were good for your heart.
-I don't recall all of the details, but remember being impressed that so much more intentionality went into it than any meal I had had experienced.
+I don't recall all the details, but remember being impressed that so much more intentionality went into it than any meal I had had experienced.
 As wonderful as the meals I grew up eating, the best intentionality I ever heard of was to reduce the gamey taste of a wild animal.

 The smell was quite familiar to me as I entered the home.
 I remember previous residences introducing that to me.